How to Find a Job in Australia

-This is really for people who are happy to volunteer in exchange for their second year visa because most of these jobs aren’t gonna pay ya!
-Most will gift you with food and accommodation, however and you won’t need good English to get these types of jobs.
+This is really for people who are happy to volunteer in exchange for their second-year visa because most of these jobs aren’t gonna pay ya!
+However, most will gift you with food and accommodation and you won’t need good English to do work exchange jobs.

 Needs basic English

 Café / bar / waiter / chef.
 This type of job is readily available in most cities in Australia and is a backpacker favourite – simply because of the good pay associated with working nights and weekends.
 Get $20 an hour base and great penalty wages outside of business hours.
 If you already have experience in this field then you are set!

 Farm work / Fruit picking*

-A lot of this type of work will count for your second year visa but you need to be careful and specific when communicating with the potential employer.
+A lot of this type of work will count for your second-year visa but you need to be careful and specific when communicating with the potential employer.
 I’ve heard lots of stories of employers trying to trick backpackers into working for them and it doesn’t count, or some will not pay you.
 I have also heard about a couple of sexual assault cases so ladies especially, try to travel with a friend if you can.

 The two best ways backpackers find paid farm work is through either word of mouth or through the Facebook groups listed in the section above.
-If you aren’t interested in making money and just want your second year visa signed off, sign up to WWOOF, HelpX and WorkAway where you will have your choice of locations and type of work.
+If you aren’t interested in making money and just want your second-year visa signed off, sign up to WWOOF, HelpX and WorkAway where you will have your choice of locations and type of work.